-Baby-names are sometimes randomly refused by the Civil registrar in charge of registering births at the city town hall.
-This is why some names are approved in certain parts of France but denied in others.
+Baby names are sometimes randomly refused by the Civil registrar in charge of registering births at the city town hall.
+This is why some names are approved in certain regions of France but denied in others.

 Parents can always fight the courts, but they don’t always succeed.

 Here is a list of names that have been banned.